All Episodes

 I think this is a pressure move.

-It doesn't seem like it has an end point yet.
+The omnibus bill, $40 billion to send to Ukraine in a war that doesn't seem like it has an end point yet.

-Doesn't seem like there's an endpoint.
+Doesn't seem like there's an end point.

 It seems like there's an impasse.

-Uh there's been some people have tried to broker some type of resolution to this, which would be, I think, great for everybody.
+Some people have tried to broker some type of resolution to this, which would be, I think, great for everybody.

 We're not saying that we should not be helping Ukrainians.

-I think they've looked they've been under siege.
+I think, look, they've been under siege.

 But the fact of the matter is Europe plays a decisive role here because the heating oil that they need and the grain that they need from Ukraine is imperiled.

-And it's imperiled because of Russian aggression, and uh we are understand that, but the Europeans need to be carrying their fair share of all of this.
+But the Europeans need to be carrying their fair share of all of this.

-Zalinski's now in the United States for the pressure campaign.
+Zelensky's now in the United States for the pressure campaign.

 You know that's what this is.